Diversity and culture in construction

 Zaha Hadid gained architecture’s top award, the Stirling Prize, twice, and is the only woman to have received the Royal Gold Medal, which since 1848 has been awarded to the finest and most influential architects in the world.

-His works include the Smithsonian Museum of African American History and Culture in Washington DC and the Whitechapel Idea Store, an elegant glass-fronted community building in east London (see image below).
+His works include the Smithsonian Museum of African American History and Culture in Washington DC and the Whitechapel Idea Store, an elegant glass-fronted community building in east London (see image above).

 And Simone de Gale, winner of architect of the year at the Women in Construction Awards 2017, who knew from the age of 10 that she wanted to be an architect.
 Her grandfather was a well-known architect in Jamaica, and other family members who also work in construction.